jhu-bids/TermHub/docs/graph.md

 #### Algorithm considrations
 - Should "Hiding concepts by filtered vocab" come towards the beginning, or towards the end?

-#### Gap filling
-**Description**
-Fill in gaps where included concepts are descendants of others but in-between nodes are not included.
-That is, if we have unconnected graph, separate components, we would like to find if there are nodes in the graph that would connect them.
-But now (unlike previous versions), we don't want to find ancestors of root nodes to connect stuff.

 ![screenshot](screen-shots/gap-filling-algorithm.png)
 Live diagram: https://app.diagrams.net/#G1mIthDUn4T1y1G3BdupdYKPkZVyQZ5XYR